shan-emacs/emacs-packages-mirrors/melpa/logstash-conf-readme.txt

-`conf-mode' offers adequate highlighting for Logstash configuration files, but does not indent them correctly.
-This file defines a simple `logstash-conf-mode' that both highlights and indents.
+Basic syntax highlighting and indentation for Logtash configuration files.
+Does a better job than `conf-unix-mode', at least.